djhemath/hemath.dev/content/blog/why-good-engineers-think-in-terms-of-trade-offs-not-trends.md

 Take microservice as an example.
 If you worked in a project that's gone down the microservices rabbit-hole too early, you know the pain.

 All of a sudden, deployments became maze.
 Debugging requires multiple codebases open.
-If you zoom out and see, you're team spends more time managing the infra and the integrity of contracts than building stuff.
+If you zoom out and see, your team spends more time managing the infra and the integrity of contracts than building stuff.

 That doesn't mean microservices are bad.
 It just means, they come with trade-offs.
 And whether those trade-offs are worth or not, depends on your project, use case, your stage and the team.